janezd/trubar/docs/command-line.md

 `-p <pattern>`, `--pattern <pattern>`
 : Gives a pattern that the file path must include to be considered.
 The pattern is checked against the entire path; e.g. `-p rm/pi` would match the path `farm/pigs.py:`.

-`-o <output-file>`, `--output <output-file>` (required) : The name of the output file; extension should be .jaml (preferred) or .yaml.
-If the file exists, it is updated.

-`-r <removed-translations>`, `--removed <removed-translations>` : The name of the file for messages that were present in the output file (if it already existed) but are no longer needed.
+`-r <removed-translations>`, `--removed <removed-translations>` : The name of the file for messages that were present in the messages file but no longer needed.

 `-n`, `--dry-run`: Run, but do not change the output file.
 The file with removed messages is still written.